The Experts Speak

 Medical Marijuana – David Gross, M.D., takes on this critical topic.
 He discusses the possible medical potential that might follow trustworthy scientific research, concerns with the exposure – especially to the teenage brain -- to the marijuana plant, potential legal challenges, etc. April 2014 Listen

-Coming soon: (1) On Ernest Hemmingway, (2) Psychiatry in Saudi Arabia, (3) Psychology of Living Spaces on Earth and in the Space Station
+Coming soon: (1) Psychology of Living Spaces on Earth and in the Space Station, (2) Binge Eating Dyskinesia, (3) On Growing Up

 Please visit our joint efforts and colleagues at the Palm Beach County Medical Society Podcast Series – many of these are co-posted.